 Fill the fuel tank with clean, fresh diesel fuel.
-The capacity of the fuel tank is 22.5 gallons (85.1 liters).
+The capacity of the fuel tank is 29.0 gallons (109.8 liters).
 See engine Operator's Manual for specific fuel recommendations.
+Running out of fuel may require bleeding the fuel injection pump.

-NOTE: Before starting the engine, be sure the fuel shutoff valve is open.
+Note: Before starting the engine, be sure the fuel shutoff valve is in the open position.

-ENGINE BREAK-IN
+ENGINE BREAK-IN PERIOD

 Lincoln Electric selects high quality, heavy-duty industrial engines for the portable welding machines we offer.
-While it is normal to see a small amount of crankcase oil consumption during initial operation, excessive oil use, wetstacking (oil or tar like substance at the exhaust port), or excessive smoke is not normal.
+While it is normal to see a small amount of crankcase oil consumption during initial operation, excessive oil use, wet stacking (oil or tar like substance at the exhaust port), or excessive smoke is not normal.